Rievil/cnn-dataset-anotation-tool/docs/app_design.md

 ## Exporting Datasets
 - Choose **File → Export…** to open the export control panel.
 - **Full images & labels:** Writes every selected item into parallel `Images/` and `Labels/` subfolders inside the chosen destination.
 Existing files are overwritten.
 - **Sub-images for training:** Specify the tile width/height (default 416×416).
-The exporter walks each selected entry in tile-sized strides, generating filenames like `road_scene_sub_img_001.png` and `road_scene_sub_img_001_label.png`.
+The exporter walks each selected entry in tile-sized strides, generating filenames like `road_scene_sub_img_001.png` in both `Images/` and `Labels/` so basenames match for downstream pairing.
 Entries that lack either an image or label—or that are smaller than the requested tile—are reported in the status bar summary.
+- Every export also writes `dataset.csv` in the chosen destination, listing image/label paths, the original filename, and (for tiled exports) the tile id plus top-left x/y offsets.
+Columns for description metadata appear automatically when you add keys in the Description panel.

 ## Command-Line Interface (CLI)
 The same dataset format is accessible via the CLI (`python -m cnn_dataset_annotation_tool.cli`).
 Command usage details live in the repository README and `cnn_dataset_annotation_tool/cli.py` docstrings.